nocturn9x/giambio/README.md

 `giambio.run()` and its event loop to demistify _how_ giambio makes this whole async thing happen.
 Luckily for us, giambio has some useful tooling that lets us sneak peak inside the machinery of the library to better help us understand what's going on, located at `giambio.debug.BaseDebugger`.
-That's an abstract class that we can customize for our purposes and that communicates with the event loop about everything it's going, so let's code it:
+That's an abstract class that we can customize for our purposes and that communicates with the event loop about everything it's doing, so let's code it:

 ```python
 class Debugger(giambio.debug.BaseDebugger):